MicrosoftDocs/nav-content/dynamics-nav-app/service-how-to-allocate-resources.md

 ---
-    title: How to Allocate Resources | Microsoft Docs
+    title: How to Allocate Resources
     description: You can change the annual amount of the service contract or contract quote to correct the amount that will be invoiced annually.
     author: bholtorf